-I can tell the time.
+I can tell an o'clock or half past time.

 By the end of this half term, children should know the following facts.
 The aim is for them to recall these facts instantly.

 Children need to be able to tell the time using a clock with hands.
 This target can be broken down into several steps.